Meeting timeline and registration period

 - WG Officers can self-register to the meeting without any further validation (status: Confirmed, automatically)

-The above changes to WG registrations have been implemented following the TMB Resolution 28/2019 (adopted at the 74th TMB Meeting).
+Note that the above changes to WG registrations have been implemented following the TMB Resolution 28/2019 (adopted at the 74th TMB Meeting).